 St. Albert real estate guide & listings for sale

-The car is very often the best way to navigate St. Albert.
-It is very convenient to park, and the majority of properties for sale are a rather short car ride from the closest highway.
-On the other hand, this city is not very transit friendly.
-Thankfully, residents are served by approximately 20 bus lines, and bus stops are not very far away from most houses.
-St. Albert is not very conducive to those who travel by foot as very few common errands can be run without the use of a car.
+Driving is very often the preferred approach to move around in St. Albert.
+It is very easy to park, and the majority of real estate listings are a rather short car ride from the nearest highway.
+However, St. Albert is not very transit friendly.
+Nonetheless, there are about 20 bus lines crossing the city, and bus stops are usually nearby.
+St. Albert is not very well-suited for those who travel by foot since very few daily errands can be run without the use of a car.

 St. Albert did not experience a single construction boom; the construction of new buildings in this city was spread throughout multiple decades in the twentieth and twenty-first century.
 Single detached homes and townhouses are the main housing type in this city.
 Homeowners occupy around 85% of the properties in St. Albert while renters occupy the remainder.
 This part of the Greater Edmonton metropolitan area offers mainly three bedroom and four or more bedroom homes.